MarkGodwin/somfy_pico/README.md

 ![image](./images/board.jpg)

 Pico Somfy in a DIY hardware project for controlling Somfy Blinds in Home Assistant (or with MQTT/HTTP).
+It also listens to signals from real Somfy remotes, so it can know if the blinds have been moved outside of its control.
+This is useful because the Somfy protocol is one-way.

  It can be put together using a cheap Raspberry PI Pico W and an RFM69HCW module.
 You can put this together on a breadboard, but it's very very cheap to manufacture a prototype PCB now too.

 The (my first) EasyEDA PCB layout is provided in the pcb folder.
 You can get 5 boards manufactured by JLC PCB about $5, delivered!